-Upset tummies are a part of life in Indonesia and something that expats can easily contract.
+Stomach bugs are a part of life in Indonesia and something that expats can easily contract.
 Dengue fever is another serious problem, especially in the rainy season, and internal parasites are not uncommon.
-Only bottled water should be consumed, and if possible try not to eat the street food however tempting it may smell or look.
-Fresh juices are sold widely from carts on the roadside in Indonesia; they are often diluted with water of dubious origin and can make you seriously ill.
+Only bottled water should be consumed, and if possible try not to eat the street food, however tempting it may smell or look.
+Fresh juices are sold widely from carts on the roadside in Indonesia; they are often diluted with water of dubious origin and can cause serious illness.

-Taxis are abundant and ridiculously cheap compared to the West, and if you tip well they will wait for you while you do your shopping.
+Taxis are abundant and ridiculously cheap compared to the West, and if tipping well the driver will wait for passengers while they do their shopping.
 It is very uncommon for expats to drive in Jakarta and most people employ a driver.
-A good driver is worth his weight in gold and will know all the side streets to make travelling around more bearable.
+A good driver is worth it as they have knowledge of all the side streets to make travelling around more bearable.
 Having a driver in the West would be considered a luxury; here in Indonesia it is a part of life for most people with a stable income.
-For once in your life, enjoy being driven around and not having to worry about parking.

-However, it’s not uncommon for the taxi driver to get lost so it’s vital that you have some knowledge of where you are heading to, with an address and ideally a map as well.
+However, it’s not uncommon for the taxi driver to get lost so it’s vital to have some knowledge of where one is heading to, with an address and ideally a map as well.
 Getting around anywhere in Jakarta often takes hours.
-Be prepared for this and factor this in, especially if you have important meetings to attend or flights to catch.
-It helps to have the patience of a saint when travelling anywhere in Jakarta, and don’t even think about using a bicycle.
+Be prepared for this and factor this in, especially if one has important meetings to attend or flights to catch.
+It helps to be patient when travelling anywhere in Jakarta.
+Bicycles are not advised.

 One of the greatest disadvantages of living in Jakarta is the traffic.
 With 12 million people using the city’s roads daily, congestion is a nightmare and traffic jams are a normal part of life.
-The pollution generated by the exhaust fumes hangs like an umbrella over the city and the public transport system leaves very little to be desired.
-Overcrowded buses, which should have been sent to the great scrap heap in the sky years ago, regularly breakdown on the roadside, causing more jams, and there is no subway or monorail system in place to help transport the thousands of commuters to and from work daily.
-Ojeks, which are the motorcycles that you can catch a ride on for a small fee, are good, but not perfect if it’s pouring with rain and you have lots of shopping bags to carry.
+The pollution generated by the exhaust fumes hangs like an umbrella over the city and the public transport system leaves much to be desired.
+Overcrowded buses, which should have been sent to the scrap heap years ago, regularly break down on the roadside, causing more jams, and there is no subway or monorail system in place to help transport the thousands of commuters to and from work daily.
+Ojeks, which are the motorcycles that one can catch a ride on for a small fee, are good, but not perfect if it’s pouring with rain and/or one has shopping bags to carry.

 Climate in Indonesia